guangxush/LearnEng/TED/README.md

 I discovered a thing called the "neurodiversity paradigm".
 The neurodiversity paradigm is an alternative way of thinking about autism.

+### A curable condition that cause blindness Andraw Bastawrous

+An estimated 20 million cases of blindness worldwide are caused by cataracts, a curable condition affecting the lens that focused image onto the eye's retina.
+A cataract coours when proteins in the lens lose their normal arrangement, clumping together in a way that cause discoloration ot clouding, and eventually blocks most vision.
+Cataracts can be caused by eye injury, certain medications, ultraviolet radition, diabetes, smoking, or some genetic disorders.
+But the most common cause ia aging.
+In the United States, more than 50% of people over the age of 80 develop them.
+Cataracts were treated over 2500 years ago in India, through similar procedures may have existed even earlier In Ancient Egypt and Babylon.

 ### Sun Tzu's The Act of War

 I find my life fluctuates between two internal states:  war and ppeace.
 War feels like being fired, falling sick, or getting divorce.
 It feels like stress, wanting, desire, dissatisfaction, danger, or being off-balance.
 Peace feels like finding a new job, becoming healthy again, or entering a new and loving relationship.
 It feels like satisfaction, contentment, satiation, or love.
 War feels like being asked a question, and peace feels like finding an answer.
 And although I want everlasting peace, I find war to be the dominant state of my internal life.
 War acts as a necessary precursor to peace.
 To better navigate the battle within, I plan to take quotees from Sun Tzu's The Act of War, combine them with my own life experience, and create an original set of principles.
 I attempt not to reduce war, to the level of oridinary occurrences, but to elevate oridinary occurrences to the level of war -- imbuing them with the significance I believe they deserve.